 Distance: 31 miles

-Also in Virginia Beach, the 1680 Adam Thoroughgood House provides great insight into the lifestyle of early Virginians.
+In Virginia Beach, the 1680 Adam Thoroughgood House provides great insight into the lifestyle of early Virginians.
 Restored to its original 17th century appearance, the entire low-eaved, one and one-half story structure measures 45 x 22 feet.
 When all vestiges of the 18th century changes were removed, strategically placed glass inserts revealed significant and important details of the original construction.

 If there’s time, this afternoon, you can spend time in a small part of Virginia that few travellers visit.
 Virginia’s Eastern Shore, extending from Maryland on the Delmarva Peninsula, is reachable from the south only by the Chesapeake Bay Bridge-Tunnel, a 20-mile long, four lane highway.